 Is rate arbitration possible through balance transfer method?

-You can arbitrate interest rate through balance transfer method also.
-In a balance transfer method, you can transfer all your balances from high interest credit cards to a single low rate card after paying a processing fee.
+You can arbitrate interest rate through balance transfer method as well.
+In a balance transfer method, you can transfer all your balances from high-interest credit cards to a single low rate card after paying a processing fee.
 Thus, it allows you to lower your interest rates and save money on your unsecured debt.

 Some credit card companies charge 0% interest rate on these cards during the introductory period.
-The introductory period normally lasts for around 6 to 12 months.
-This means that you don't have to pay any interest rate during this period.
+This period normally lasts for around 6 to 12 months.
+This means that you don't have to pay any interest rate during this time-period.
 You only have to make payments toward the outstanding balance.
-It is best if you can clear your outstanding balance within the introductory period.
+It is best if you can pay off your outstanding balance within the introductory period.
 This is because the credit card companies can double or triple the interest rates once the introductory period is over.

 When should you go for interest rate arbitration?

 You may go for interest rate arbitration in the following circumstances: